OpendataCH/charities/README.md

 # Preparation

-To update the data file, select the Grid View in Airtable, click the ... menu and choose Download CSV.
+To update the data file, select the [Grid View](https://airtable.com/tblOl3otffKrCfFVt/viwOmo05mp4EChrFt?blocks=hide) in Airtable (contact Oleg if you need access), click the ... menu and choose Download CSV.
 Rename it and copy into the data folder.

 # License